History of Tango – Part 4: La Guardia Vieja – II: The first dancers

 Arturo De Nava, composer, singer pre-gradeliano.
 Was born apparently in Paysandú in 1876 and died in Buenos Aires, where he had settled since his youth, on October 22, 1932 ….
 Initially, a natural dancer with great style, he was the first one to earn fame on the stage, prior to Ain and Alippi, dancing tangos in plays since 1903 in the Podestá troupe.
 He was very handsome.
 Because of his appearance, unmistakable, his photographs appear illustrating several editions of the popular magazine Caras y Caretas of Buenos Aires, in 1903. ”

 Pedrín “La Vieja”.
 Domingo Greco says in his memoirs: “Then came a certain Pedrín, that was my classmate: we nicknamed him ‘La Vieja (The Old Lady)”.
 He used to live at Chile street, between Tacuarí and Piedras.
 He brought tango to its maximum refinement.
-Even before 1900 he was the best dancer known.
+Even before 1900, he was the best dancer known.
 He had a lot of initiative.
 He was elegant, very musical, and with an amazing speed in his legs.
-In a word, he was the best of all times.
+In a word, he was the best of all time.
 Benito Bianquet “El Cachafaz” emerged as his only imitator.”

-I have been asking myself why dancers often have a reputation for being sexual, feisty, rebellious, irreverent, marginal, indifferent to what people say about them, but also elegant, tough, self reliant, respectable, admired…?
+I have been asking myself why dancers often have a reputation for being sexual, feisty, rebellious, irreverent, marginal, indifferent to what people say about them, but also elegant, tough, self-reliant, respectable, admired…?

 On one hand, I believe that a real dancer is a person for whom life is a dance (“La vida es una milonga”).
 This approach is not as easy to take as we may suppose.
 It requires strength and discipline beyond the majority of people’s possibilities and/or willingness.
-If not, why would a skill not make you rich, an approach to life that is not of great value from a utilitarian perspective on life, would be embraced with the passion, perseverance and stamina that to be a GOOD DANCER requires?
+If not, why would a skill not make you rich, an approach to life that is not of great value from a utilitarian perspective on life, would be embraced with the passion, perseverance, and stamina that to be a GOOD DANCER requires?

 In my own experience, all the GREAT MILONGUEROS that I have met in my life, many of whom I had the fortune and the honor to have as my teachers, are (or were -in the case of those that have passed away-) GREAT PEOPLE, incredibly wise and have great sensitivity and common sense, reliable people, generous, respectable, and among many other wonderful qualities, the best at their day jobs and professions.